exograph/exograph/docs/docs/postgres/customizing-types.md

 }
 ```

 As discussed [earlier](defining-types.md#defining-a-relationship), Exograph will infer a relationship between these two types.
-In the following example, it infers the foreign key column in the `Concert` table to be `venue_id`.
-It does so by appending `_id` to the field's name (in this case `venue`).
+In the following example, it infers that the foreign key column in the `Concert` table is `venue_id`.
+It does so by appending `_id` to the field's name (in this case, `venue`).

 ```exo
 @postgres